In U Of C Booth School's New Venture Challenge, Young Entrepreneurs Launch Ideas For Businesses You May Know Soon

 “It is quite a feeling to take something from a crazy idea into a business that is employing a couple hundred people, and you know, makes our customers happy on a regular basis,” Rabie said.

-This year’s finals of the competition take place on Thursday, and $1 million is on the line.MORE NEWS: More Than 120 Kids Under 18 Have Been Shot In Chicago So Far This Year, In A Crisis With Wide-Ranging Effects
+This year’s finals of the competition take place on Thursday, and $1 million is on the line.MORE NEWS: Over 23,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 Still-active companies that were launched at the New Venture Challenge have created more than 13,000 jobs – half of them in Chicago.